Adam Saad: AFL career

 Through his career, Saad has been known for his dashing pace, and propensity to run long distances with the ball, frequently bouncing it.
 He led the league in bounces in 2017, 2018, 2021 and 2022; in both 2018 and 2022, his tally of bounces more than doubled his nearest rival.
+As of 2024, he holds the record for highest average running bounces per game since statistics were first recorded in 1999, with 3.46 per game.
 He has a long left-foot kick, and during his time at Carlton, the spectators would shout "woof!" whenever he took a kick; he was the fifth long-kicking left footed Carlton player to receive this traditional treatment, which had originated with Val Perovic in the 1980s.

 Personal life

-Saad is a practicing Muslim.
+Saad is a practising Muslim.
 He is of Lebanese descent.

 Statistics

-Updated to the end of 2022.
+Updated to the end of the 2025 season.